 Contents: The Pre-Work conference, the planting prescription, potential non-planting components, block boundaries, mixing species.

-Contents: Planting bags, your shovel, miscellaneous planting gear, gear demonstration, non-planting gear.
+Contents: Planting bags, your shovel, miscellaneous planting equipment, demonstration, non-planting gear.

 Planting A Seedling